abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 # Page Feedback System

-CMS kit provides a **Page Feedback** system to collect feedback from users about pages.
+The CMS kit provides a **Page Feedback** system to collect feedback from users about pages.

 | ![cmskit-module-page-feedback-widget](../../images/cmskit-module-page-feedback-widget.png) |![cmskit-module-page-feedback-widget](../../images/cmskit-module-page-feedback-widget-2.png) |
 | --- | --- |

 ## Enabling the Page Feedback System

-By default, CMS Kit features are disabled.
-Therefore, you need to enable the features you want, before starting to use it.
-You can use the [Global Feature](https://docs.abp.io/en/abp/latest/Global-Features) system to enable/disable CMS Kit features on development time.
+All CMS Kit features are disabled bu default.
+Therefore, you need to enable the features you want before starting to use it.
+You can use the [Global Feature](https://docs.abp.io/en/abp/latest/Global-Features) system to enable/disable the CMS Kit features on development time.
 Alternatively, you can use the ABP Framework's [Feature System](https://docs.abp.io/en/abp/latest/Features) to disable a CMS Kit feature on runtime.

 > Check the ["How to Install" section of the CMS Kit Module documentation](index.md#how-to-install) to see how to enable/disable CMS Kit features on development time.